na-na-hi/renget/archive/how2playba.md

 If you think she's cute it's also cool to redeem.

 ## Bounties
 Your daily mats farm.

-Remember how you need to match the colours before?
-Well, now you need to match the attack type (red) AND the school AND the environment mood.
-If you lack options you can run blue units too, as long as you max out the school buff.
+School > Damage type (red) > Environment mood
+The bonuses are team-wide, so make sure to bring an actual good (ST) DPS for the rangers.
+E.g. Aru and Azusa.
+Blue units work too.
+The black ranger's special skill makes the target receive extra damage, so you could try to cleanse it with someone like Mari.

 With a well timed CC you can cancel the rangers' special ability, so if you start to get melted make sure to use ur CC abilities to cancel their skills!
 ![CC in BA](https://i.imgur.com/dRYPRoE.png)